 - Multimedia Restrictions: We will be viewing your submission electronically and in full color, but all submissions will be converted to PDF files, so animation, video, music, etc. will not translate over.

+You can choose from multiple format options beyond the traditional essay for your submission, which no doubt adds to this prompt’s intimidation factor for some applicants.
 We offer no recommendation with respect to whether a written essay, a PowerPoint presentation, or any other format is “best” in this case.
 Opportunities are certainly available in both traditional and creative approaches, depending on where your strengths lie.
 We do, however, recommend that if you choose to write an essay, you limit yourself to no more than a thousand words.

 Reapplicant Essay: Upon reflection, how has your perspective regarding your future, Chicago Booth, and/or getting an MBA changed since the time of your last application?
 (300 words maximum)